dougsweetser/Q/docs/EM/EM_invariants.md

 ![J times A equals rho, J times phi, A equals r phi minus J dot A, phi A plus J phi plus the cross product of J and A](../images/EM/EM_invariants/current_coupling.png)

-The electric and magentic fields can be written in terms of differential operators acting on a potential.
+The electric and magnetic fields can be written in terms of differential operators acting on a potential.
 Form the product:

 ![The differential times the potential A equals the time